2026-2027 Academic Catalog

 • Use advising and academic planning tools, including the Degree Audit and Planner, to prepare for academic advising, make informed decisions about academic plans and course registration, and track degree progress

-• Identify personal, academic, and professionals goals with the support of academic advisors and campus partners
+• Identify personal, academic, and professional goals with the support of academic advisors and campus partners

 • Ask for help and use relevant campus and community resources